Jonathan Melvoin: Death

 Melvoin died at age 34 as the result of a heroin overdose.
-Melvoin injected high purity heroin that was intended for snorting, he had previously consumed alcohol, which can lower the body's drug tolerance.
+Melvoin injected high purity heroin that was intended for snorting.
+He had previously consumed alcohol, which can lower the body's drug tolerance.
 The Smashing Pumpkins were not invited to Melvoin's funeral.
-Pumpkins drummer Jimmy Chamberlin injected the same heroin that night.
-Yet despite rumors of injecting together, after acquiring the drugs, both musicians retired to their own rooms to use alone.
-Several songs were inspired by his death, including the Sarah McLachlan song "Angel", the Wendy & Lisa song "Jonathan" (as Girl Bros.), and Prince's "The Love We Make" from the album Emancipation.
+Pumpkins drummer Jimmy Chamberlin injected the same heroin that night, but survived to be arrested for possession.
+Several songs were inspired by Melvoin's death, including the Sarah McLachlan song "Angel", the Wendy & Lisa song "Jonathan" (as Girl Bros.), and Prince's "The Love We Make" from the album Emancipation.